Gate 7 in Human Design and Gene Keys

 The hexagram “The Army” symbolizes organization and discipline in service of a greater good.
 It emphasizes the importance of collaboration and wise guidance, warning against tyranny or lack of direction.
 Challenges teach how to balance power with humility.

-Evolutionary Journey: Gate 7 guides us from the Shadow of Division, through the Gift of Virtue, to the Siddhi of Guidance.
+Evolutionary Journey: Gate 7 guides us from the Shadow of Division, through the Gift of Guidance , to the Siddhi of Virtue

 Shadow: Division